 Ms. Rowley made her Carnegie Hall début singing Verdi’s Messa da Requiem with the St. Cecilia Chorus and Orchestra, followed by acclaimed performances at New York City Opera and the Savonlinna Opera Festival.
-She made her début at Alice Tully Hall that fall, and was a featured guest soloist on the 10th Anniversary Gala with Opera Hong Kong.
-In 2013, she joined the roster of the Metropolitan Opera where she covered Desdemona in Otello, before making her much lauded début at the Spoleto Festival USA, setting the festival ablaze with an impressive double bill performing Anna in Puccini’s Le Villi and Carmela in Giordano’s Mese mariano.
+She made her début at Alice Tully Hall that fall, and was a featured guest soloist on the 10th Anniversary Gala with Opera Hong Kong, and made her much lauded début at the Spoleto Festival USA, setting the festival ablaze with an impressive double bill performing Anna in Puccini’s Le Villi and Carmela in Giordano’s Mese mariano.

 Ms. Rowley is a highly-decorated soprano and has been recognized by many international competitions.
 She was awarded the 2012 Richard Tucker Career Grant, was one of the top prize winners in the 2013 Licia Albanese Puccini Foundation Competition and the 2011 Opera Index Vocal Competition, a winner of the 2011 William Mattheus Sullivan Musical Foundation awards, a first prize winner of the 2011 Gerda Lissner Foundation International Vocal Competition, a grant winner of the 2011 Licia Albanese-Puccini Foundation Competition, and the winner of the 2010 Metropolitan Opera National Council Auditions for the Michigan District.